Sriram-dayalan/Restaurant_monitoring-api/README.md

 ## Data Sources

-The system has the following three sources of data:
+We will have 3 sources of data

-1. A CSV file with three columns (store_id, timestamp_utc, status) where status is active or inactive.
-All timestamps are in UTC.
+1. We poll every store roughly every hour and have data about whether the store was active or not in a CSV.
+The CSV has 3 columns (`store_id, timestamp_utc, status`) where status is active or inactive.
+All timestamps are in **UTC**
+    1. Data can be found in CSV format [here](https://drive.google.com/file/d/1UIx1hVJ7qt_6oQoGZgb8B3P2vd1FD025/view?usp=sharing)

-2. A CSV file with data on the business hours of all the stores.
-The schema of this data is store_id, dayOfWeek(0=Monday, 6=Sunday), start_time_local, end_time_local.
-These times are in the local time zone.
-If data is missing for a store, assume it is open 24\*7.
+2. We have the business hours of all the stores - schema of this data is `store_id, dayOfWeek(0=Monday, 6=Sunday), start_time_local, end_time_local`
+    1. These times are in the **local time zone**
+    2. If data is missing for a store, assume it is open 24*7
+    3. Data can be found in CSV format [here](https://drive.google.com/file/d/1va1X3ydSh-0Rt1hsy2QSnHRA4w57PcXg/view?usp=sharing)

-3. A CSV file with data on the timezone for each store.
-The schema is store_id, timezone_str.
-If data is missing for a store, assume it is America/Chicago.
-This is used so that data sources 1 and 2 can be compared against each other.
+3. Timezone for the stores - schema is `store_id, timezone_str`
+    1. If data is missing for a store, assume it is America/Chicago
+    2. This is used so that data sources 1 and 2 can be compared against each other.
+    3. Data can be found in CSV format [here](https://drive.google.com/file/d/101P9quxHoMZMZCVWQ5o-shonk2lgK1-o/view?usp=sharing)

 **_NOTE:_**  Data files cannot be pushed due to lfs issue